 How Do I Prepare My Garden For Winter?

-Another season change demands I figure out the answer to a very important question; how do I prepare my garden for winter?
+At this time of year gardeners begin to ask “how do I prepare my garden for winter?”
 With the days getting shorter and the nights getting colder, the long lazy days of summer seem a distant dream.

 With fall preparation in the garden done and a brief respite enjoyed, the encroachment of winter gets clearer by the hour.
 A few fire-side evenings enjoyed, the last bit of work needs to be done.
 So, how do I prepare my garden for winter?
 Let’s throw on a jacket, and get started getting prepared!